KyeBuff/flick-api/README.md

 * How to build token authentication into an API using Laravel Passport
 * How to filter data by querying multple pivot tables, creating a reusable queryData function in the process
+* How to write unit tests with PHPUnit
 * How to randomise data sets with Eloquent and Laravel collections
 * How to paginate data in laravel
 * How the API will handle multiple streaming platforms conceptually